Glizzus/blog/src/content/blog/vite-plugins-are-powerful.md

 });
 ```

 You can now access the commit hash in your application.
-This is an example of using it in a Vue.js application:
+This is an example of displaying it in a Vue.js component:

 ### App.vue